mautic/mautic-documentation/pages/14.builders/docs.en.md

 ##### Steps to save the Theme package

-  Once your design in MJML is final, go through the following steps to create the template package:
+  Once your design in MJML is final, go through the following steps to create the Theme package:

   * save your images in the assets folder
   * Save your MJML in the html folder as email.mjml.twig AND email.html.twig